Coded-Commerce-LLC/WP-Benchmark-Email/readme.txt

 5. This is a sample signup form on a page sidebar with TwentyNinteen theme.
 6. This is a sample pop-up signup form being used on a home page.

 == Changelog ==

-= 3.3 on 2020-XX-YY =

-* Fixed: plugin action link for Settings page.

 = 3.2 on 2020-03-12 =